AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 For logistics purposes, delivery drones are useful machines when businesses need to deliver products to areas where ground transportation is not possible, safe, reliable, or sustainable.

-See the video below for the “Deliver Future” project, a collaboration between DHL, GIZ on behalf of BMZ, and Wingcopter, that successfully tested the use of drones to supply medicines to isolated areas in eastern Africa.
+Watch the video below for the “Deliver Future” project, a collaboration between DHL, GIZ on behalf of the BMZ, and Wingcopter, which successfully tested the use of drones to supply medicines to isolated areas in eastern Africa.

 Analytics